brdd3v/aws-dynamodb-exp/README.md

-## Creating tables in DynamoDB using Boto3, Terraform, Pulumi, Ansible, Bash (AWS CLI), CloudFormation, SAM, CDK, CDKTF, Serverless
+## Creating tables in DynamoDB using ...

 Example tables and sample data can be found [here](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SampleData.html) (This sample data is also saved in the [data](/data/) folder).